sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 In previous section it was described how the model could be separated into several files.
 It is also possible to define modules in a separate project to be used from other projects.

 In that case the imported module must define a `basePackage` and use `ApplicationPart`.

+This is `model-sharedtypes.btdesign` in separate file, in another project:

 ~~~
 ApplicationPart CommonPart {